wnet500/EMG_hand_finger_gestures_classification/README.md

 ### 1. ANN gridsearch

-- This code covers the gridsearch process and train with the best params
+- This code covers the gridsearch process and train with the best params for ANN

 - ANN gridsearch was conducted with TensorFlow 2.0